Souloist/projects/README.md

 List
 ---

+[**Coin Flip Simulation**](https://github.com/Souloist/Projects/blob/master/solutions/Coin_Flip_Simulation.py) - Write a program that simulates flipping a single coin however many times the user decides.
+The code should record the outcomes and count the number of tails and heads.

-[**Quote Finder**](https://github.com/Souloist/Projects/blob/master/solutions/Coin_Flip_Simulation.py) - Create a script that will parse quotes from a webpage and return a random quote
+[**Quote Finder**](https://github.com/Souloist/Projects/blob/master/solutions/random_quote.py) - Create a script that will parse quotes from a webpage and return a random quote

 **PDF Appender** - Create a program that will append one PDF with another